-If you own a mini crib, most likely the Alma Mini Crib, you have found out that there is only one crib sheet available on the market.
-It is organic, but it it’s only plain white and kind of pricey.
+If you own a mini crib, most likely the Alma Mini Crib, you have discovered that there is only one crib sheet available on the market.
+It is organic, but it only comes in plain white and it's kind of pricey.
 Here are easy, step-by-step directions on how to make your own.

-You will need 1-½ yards of fabric for each sheet you want to make (you should be able to make one with 1-¼ yards, but if you shop somewhere where they cut fabric pretty crookedly, you might be cutting it too close, so better to be safe).
-You will also need 54” of ¼” elastic for each sheet you make, a medium sized safety pin, and of course sewing thread.
+- 1½ yards of fabric for each sheet you want to make (You should be able to make one with 1¼ yards, but if you shop somewhere where they cut fabric crookedly, you might be cutting it too close, so it is better to be safe.)

-Next, you’ll need to wash, dry and iron your fabric or fabrics – if they are very different colors or you are unsure of how colorfast they are it’s a good idea to launder them separately.
+The first step is to wash, dry, and iron your fabric or fabrics.
+If they are very different colors or you are unsure of how colorfast they are it’s a good idea to launder them separately.

 Trim your fabric to make sure it’s square/straight.
 This step was especially important for the sheets I made, because all three patterns were on a grid and any crookedness would have been evident once the sheets were done.
 Now you're ready for the real work.